vinsonchuong/eslint-defaults/README.md

 eslint
 ```

-All CLI flags are supported.
-However, when using `-c` (`--config`), the
+All CLI flags are supported, and `.eslintrc` will be used if it exists.
-included default configuration will not be used.
-The defaults can be
+However, when using `-c` (`--config`), the included default configuration will
-re-included as follows:
+not be used.
+The defaults can be re-included as follows:

 ```js
 module.exports = {